-At Chrysalis, once the child is assessed, we develop a Sensory Integration plan for the child, in consultation with the parents that includes structured exposure to sensory inputs, balance treatments, movement therapy etc. through tailored made activities and accommodations to suit the child’s need.
+At Chrysalis, once the child is assessed, we develop a SI plan for the child for the required children, in consultation with the parents that includes structured exposure to sensory inputs, balance treatments, movement therapy etc. through tailored made activities and accommodations to suit the child’s need.
 Some, but not all, of the strategies we use are

 Safe sensory corner or room

 Safe rooms or corner are designed to assist someone in organising, calming, relaxing and seeking out sensory information.
 This will help to calm the child or to stimulate their senses.
 And this becomes a safe retreat for the sensory defensive child.
 To make a sensory corner, one of the methods adopted at Chrysalis, is by blocking off a corner of the room with different colour light and furnish with a variety of texture.
 A simple big bean bag can calm a child under deep pressure.
 For auditory and visual inputs, rhythmic music and disco lights are used.

 Proprioceptive system is located in our muscles and joints.
 It provide a senses of body awareness and detects / controls pressure.
 The proprioceptive system also has an important regulatory role in sensory processing, mainly this input can be calming for those who are overwhelmed by sensory stimulation.
 It can be passive or active information processing.

 Some, but not all, indicators that a child is seeking proprioceptive input are: